thesabareesh/hotspot-cmd-windows/README.md

 2. Switch on the Wi-Fi adapter.
 3. Run the start hotspot batch file as an admin.
 4. Go to n/w and sharing and center.
 Navigate to properties of the connection with working internet.
-5. Got o sharing tab, check " Allow others to share the internet" option and click OK and you're good to go.
+5. Go to sharing tab, check "Allow others to share the internet" option.
+Click OK and you're good to go.
-6. You could run the stop hotspot batch file as admin to stop the hotpsot.
+6. You could run the stop_hotspot batch file as an admin to stop the hotspot.